 Largest U.S. Biotech Hubs: Boston and the San Francisco Bay

 The regions around the San Francisco Bay and Boston substantially contribute to the ever-growing number of bioscience-related jobs.
 Most of the biotech jobs in Massachusetts appear to be more narrowly focused on pharmaceutical and biotech drug discovery.
-According to the Massachusetts Biotechnology Education Foundation, in 2017 the number of life sciences industry jobs in Massachusetts surpassed 70,000 for the first time ever.
-That represents a substantial escalation of the industry's economic reach, which had already been building up momentum.
+In 2017, according to the Massachusetts Biotechnology Education Foundation, the number of life sciences industry jobs in Massachusetts surpassed 70,000 for the first time.
+That represents a substantial escalation of the industry's economic reach, which had already been building momentum.

 San Francisco's bioscience industry quickly expanded and saw significant job growth.
-According to the San Francisco Center for Economic Development, by the end of 2016, the metropolitan area's biotech sector employed 127,500 workers.
-Those numbers were drawn from professional, scientific, and technical services needed by the industry, which may include jobs not directly involved in bioscience or biotech.
+In 2019, the San Francisco Center for Economic Development estimated that the area's biotech sector employed 302,000 workers.
+Those numbers include professional, scientific, and technical services needed by the industry, so some of the employees counted may not have been directly involved in bioscience or biotech.

 Boston's Focus on Drug Discovery

 Venture Investments More Concentrated in San Francisco

-The prevalence of small biotech in and around San Francisco isn't surprising for anyone familiar with the quantity of venture investment in this area.
-Based on a PricewaterhouseCoopers/CB Insights HealthCare MoneyTree Report, in second quarter 2018 approximately $1.65 billion was invested in Silicon Valley area health care companies.
-That compares with $1.62 billion in investments for that same period for all of Massachusetts.
+The prevalence of small biotech companies in and around San Francisco isn't surprising for anyone familiar with the quantity of venture investment in this area.
+Based on a PricewaterhouseCoopers/CB Insights Healthcare MoneyTree report, in the second quarter of 2019, Silicon Valley health care companies received approximately $1.1 billion in investments through 44 separate deals.
+Out of 11 mega-rounds of fundraising that closed in this period, only one closed in New England.

-It is not clear which is the top biotech cluster, but what is clear is that combined, Boston and San Francisco host high concentrations of biotech activity.
+It may be impossible to definitively determine which city is the top biotech cluster, but what is clear is that, combined, Boston and San Francisco host high concentrations of biotech activity.
 Both areas have established broad-based biotech industry segments that are growing.
-Almost half of all U.S. biotech investment is made in these areas, about one-third of the biotechnology employees work for companies in these areas, and about a quarter of U.S. biotech companies are located in one of these clusters.
+Almost half of all U.S. biotech investment is made in these areas, about one-third of biotechnology employees work for companies in these areas, and about a quarter of U.S. biotech companies are located in one of these clusters.